metasepi/metasepi-website/en/posts/2020-10-12-avoid-freebsd-security-issue.md

 				}
 ```

-Above code causes run-time error, which is hard to be found.
+Above code causes run-time error, which is hard to be found on coding review.

 ATS2 can avoid this vulnerabilities.
 If you forget to free memory such as following,